What Does a Cold Air Intake Do?

 Put simply, if you add oxygen to a fire, you get a stronger fire.
 K&N cold air intake systems are designed to deliver more oxygen-rich cold air into the engine than a stock air intake tract.
 This results in a stronger 'explosion', which contains more force to push the piston down and turn the crankshaft.
 That extra energy/power is then transferred to the transmission and out to the wheels.

 O2 = HP

 The resulting horsepower gain varies by product and application, but each K&N cold air intake system has been designed to increase airflow efficiency for specific vehicles and their engines.
-Each of our performance air intake kits undergo thousands of hours of testing to ensure that the high-flow K&N air filter and intake tube is perfectly positioned to collect and deliver the coldest air possible.
-An engine bay is filled with low-performing warm air, and if the air filter placement is less than ideal (usually due to space limitations), our cold air intake systems will use high temperature heat shields to prevent warm air from entering the system.
+Each of K&N’s performance air intake kits undergo significant testing to ensure that the high-flow K&N air filter and intake tube is positioned to collect and deliver the coolest air possible.
+An engine bay is filled with low-performing warm air, and if the air filter placement is less than ideal (usually due to space limitations), K&N cold air intake systems will use application specific air filter heat shields to prevent warm air from entering the system.

 Breathing in More Power

 Clean air is vital to the performance of not only the engine, but a cold air intake system as well.
 That's why each K&N performance intake system comes with a K&N high-flow cotton gauze air filter.
 These legendary K&N air filters are made with 4-6 layers of our proprietary cotton gauze material sandwiched between 2 layers of rugged aluminum mesh.
 When combined with the unique K&N filter oil, the cotton fibers are able to attract contaminants that are smaller in diameter than a human hair.
 This type of filtration is called "depth loading", and it keeps dirt particles trapped within the matrix of cotton fibers, while more air flows through to the engine.
 K&N air filters typically score 97%-99% filtration efficiency following the ISO 5011 Air Filter Test protocol.